leonardo-toffalini/typsting/cont-opt/hf6.typ

 #exercise[
   Let $P = {x in RR^n : a_i dot x <= b_i quad "for" i = 1, dots, m}$ and $x in
   "int"(P)$.
 For a vector $c in RR^n$, let $c_x = H^(-1)(x) c$, where $H(x)$ is
   the Hessian of the logarithmic barrier function.
-Verify that hte points $x - c_x \/ norm(c_x)_x$ is in $P$.
+Verify that hte point $x - c_x \/ norm(c_x)_x$ is in $P$.
 ]